cheeriojs/cheerio/Readme.md

 //=> Pear
 ```

+#### .forEach
+Iterate through every element of the collection.
+Similar to each, but the arguments for the iterator functions are different, and returning false from the iterator won’t stop the iteration.

 #### .wrapInner()
 Wrap an HTML structure around the content of each element in the set of matched elements.